petru-braha/YP-compiler/docs/brainstorm.md

 ## Brainstorming - general ideas

+- '-' unary operator for int only
+- '!' unary operator for bool only
 - expression can only be primitive and not array
 - RSV_ARRY DEF_ARRY are correct sized by lexer
 - error checking for a rule: for each element starting from left-most one